 * An iPhone 14 model doesn't have an IMEI/MEID engraving.

 Find the serial number for your iPad Pro, iPad, or iPod touch on the back of the device.
 On an iPad (Wi-Fi + cellular model), you'll also find the IMEI.

 Finder and iTunes

-You can also find the serial number for your device in Finder or iTunes:
+You can also find the serial number for your device in the Finder or iTunes:

 - Connect your device to your computer.

 - On a Mac with macOS Catalina 10.15 or later, open the Finder.
 On a Mac with macOS Mojave or earlier, or on a PC, open iTunes.

 - Locate your device.
 In the Finder, make sure you're under the General tab.
 In iTunes, click the Summary tab to see its information.

 - For iPhone, click Phone Number under your device name or the device model to find the IMEI/MEID and ICCID.
 For an iPad (cellular model), click Serial Number to find the CDN, IMEI/MEID, and ICCID.

 If you'd like to paste this information into Apple registration or support forms, choose Edit > Copy Serial Number.